Saket0303/T5-Text-Summarization/README.md

 This project implements an **abstractive text summarization system** using the **T5 (Text-to-Text Transfer Transformer)** model.
 The model is fine-tuned on the **CNN/DailyMail dataset** and evaluated using **ROUGE metrics**.
-The entire pipeline is optimized to run on limited GPU environments such as **Kaggle**.
+The entire pipeline is optimized to run on limited GPU environments such as **Google Colab**.

 ---